sutoiku/puffin/README.md

 ## Notes

-PuffinDB (the query engine) should not be confused with the [Puffin](https://iceberg.apache.org/puffin-spec/) file format.
+PuffinDB should not be confused with the [Puffin](https://iceberg.apache.org/puffin-spec/) file format.

 Ⓒ [Sutoiku, Inc.](https://stoic.com/)